WordPress is a powerful content management system thanks to its ecosystem of plugins, themes, and other resources.

 Drawbacks of Headless WordPress

-Before you start messing with your WordPress back end in an attempt to go headless, keep in mind that this solution isn’t ideal for the majority of WordPress users, and the benefits may outweigh the drawbacks.
-Namely, headless WordPress requires a lot of effort, and skilled effort at that.
+Before you start messing with your WordPress back end in an attempt to go headless, keep in mind that this solution isn’t ideal for the majority of WordPress users.

 How to Set up a Headless WordPress Website